- Why do I need an estate plan?

 - What is a conservatorship?

-A conservatorship is a procedure by which the court appoints an agent to manage one’s affairs when he or she has lost the capacity to do so.
-Your attorney can prepare your estate plan to avoid this costly and time consuming procedure so that you plan by whom and how your health and financial decisions are made.
-If, however, your loved one has already lost the capacity to care for him or herself, your attorney can help you establish a conservatorship so that you can make the proper decisions on his or her behalf.
+A conservatorship is a procedure by which the court appoints an agent to manage a person’s affairs when he or she has lost the capacity to do so.
+I can prepare your estate plan to avoid this costly and time consuming procedure so that you plan by whom and how your health and financial decisions are made.
+If, however, your loved one has already lost the capacity to care for him or herself, I can petition the court to establish a conservatorship so that you can make the proper decisions on your loved one’s behalf.

 - What if I already have a trust?